ma-ha/lowcode-data-app/README.md

 All data, users and authorizations are within **hierarchical scopes** (like tenants).
 Entity definitions and data can be inherited to lower hierarchy scopes.
-A logged in web gui user can change the scope within his authorizations on the top right in the gui.
+A web gui user can switch the scope in the gui.

-Additionally scopes have tags which can also be used to select entities valid on tagged scope.

 Entities are bundled in apps, so they can be exported and imported via a app marketplace.
 Apps are installed and can be customized within a scope.
+Tags can also be used to assign apps to a scope.

 To start process **adapters can subscribe to events**, e.g. data changes.
 Adapters use service credentials defined on a dedicated scope.